Half-Life - Camille Georgeson-Usher - In Waking a Dream

 Then, my body jumped in.

-Rym stood in front of her bookshelf and thought back to about ten years ago, when she was sitting in the back of a car with an old friend—someone who is no longer really a friend; they fell apart with growing older, as it so often happens.
-Her friend was smart and knew a lot about everything, but Rym always wondered if her friend truly knew a lot, or if she was just better at sounding certain like so many white women are.
-“That’s a thought for a future essay…” Rym thought to herself.
-Perhaps there was a book in this shelf that could be interesting to offer perspective on the certainty that so many white women carry themselves with.
+Rym stood in front of her bookshelf and thought back to about ten years ago, when she was sitting in the back of a car with an old friend—someone who is no longer really a friend; they grew apart as they grew older, as so often happens.
+Her friend was smart and knew a lot about everything, but Rym always wondered if her friend truly knew a lot, or if she was just better at sounding certain, like so many white women are.
+“That’s a thought for a future essay …,” Rym thought to herself.
+Perhaps there was a book in this shelf that could offer perspective on the certainty that so many white women carry themselves with.
 “Aha,” she said aloud, “there’s one.”
 Already mapping the citation in her essay, she pulled down Noopiming: The Cure for White Ladies (2020) by Leanne Betasamosake Simpson.

 “Perfect.”